ktimam/SoccerTrainer/flashlight/fl/tensor/README.md

   // ...
 };
 ```
 Implementations of this interface are in `FooBazBackend.cpp` (or distributed across other compilation units), and are ommitted here.
-As with `FooBazTensor`, if our backend doesn't support some operations, we can have those operations throw exceptions, or alternatively delegate to another existing backend.
+As with `FooBazTensor`, if our backend doesn't support some operations, we can have those operations //throw exceptions, or alternatively delegate to another existing backend.
 See the [backend interface documentation](./TensorBackend.h) for function-level expected behavior.

 ### Testing an Implementation Against Requirements
 We can test an `fl::Tensor` implementation against requirements for expected behavior by running test in `flashlight/fl/test/tensor`.
 These include: